 The Montessori philosophy is focused on giving students a lifelong love of learning and encourages their innate sense of curiosity to gain a deeper understanding of the subjects they are studying.
 Although Montessori does not emphasize the ability to take a test, BHMS recognizes that standardized assessments are a fact of academic life.
 After our students enter the Upper Elementary Program we begin a more concerted effort to prepare them for the secondary schools they will attend after their graduation from our Middle School program.
-BHMS administers the Educational Records Bureau (ERB) Comprehensive Test Program (CTP-4) standardized testing for grades 5 though 8.
-We have chosen the CTP-4 because it is demanding, and it resembles the Independent School Entrance Exam (ISEE), a test which many of our eighth graders take as part of the high school application process.
+BHMS administers the Educational Records Bureau (ERB) Comprehensive Test Program (CTP-5) standardized testing for grades 5 though 8.
+We have chosen the CTP-5 because it is demanding, and it resembles the Independent School Entrance Exam (ISEE), a test which many of our eighth graders take as part of the high school application process.

-Students in grades three and four are more informally assessed by the classroom teachers and our learning specialist to show whether students have achieved the curriculum benchmarks developed by the faculty and staff of BHMS.
+Students in grades three and four are assessed by the classroom teachers and our learning specialist to show whether students have achieved the curriculum benchmarks developed by the faculty and staff of BHMS.

 Where do BHMS students attend college and what are their career opportunities?